French Onion Joes

 I love meals that are made with ground beef because they are kid-friendly and husband-friendly, and they typically go together easily.
+Ground beef is a versatile protein and it is budget-friendly.
+We love that you can really stretch a pound of ground beef to serve a crowd.
 You can even brown up ground beef, drain, and freeze for even quicker meals.

 It’s no secret, our family is crazy for Sloppy Joes.
 We love Easy Sloppy Joes, Classic Sloppy Joes, and we use our leftovers for Sloppy Joe Cups.
 There’s something about these saucy sandwich that we go nuts over.

 French Onion Loose Meat Sandwiches